ManCom79/LogCalculator/README.md

 # LogCalculator
-Simple LogCalculator built in Python.
+A simple LogCalculator built in Python.